85-year-old marathoner is so fast even scientists marvel

 It is not his arm, but his legs and lungs that have made him a scientific marvel and octogenarian phenom.
 In October, at 85, he set his latest distance-running record, completing the Toronto Waterfront Marathon in three hours 56 minutes 34 seconds and becoming the oldest person to run 26.2 miles in less than four hours.

-Having set dozens of age-group records from the metric mile to the marathon, Whitlock remains at the forefront among older athletes who have led scientists to reassess the possibilities of aging and performance.
+Having set dozens of age-group records from the metric mile to the marathon, Whitlock remains at the forefront among older athletes who have led scientists to reassess the possibilities of ageing and performance.

-“He’s about as close as you can get to minimal aging in a human individual,” said Dr Michael Joyner, a researcher at the Mayo Clinic who has studied performance and aging.
+“He’s about as close as you can get to minimal ageing in a human individual,” said Dr Michael Joyner, a researcher at the Mayo Clinic who has studied performance and ageing.

 Whitlock’s career has been as unorthodox as it is remarkable.
 For starters, he trains alone in the Milton Evergreen Cemetery near his home outside Toronto.
 He runs laps for three or three and a half hours at a time, unbothered by traffic or the eternal inhabitants or the modern theories and gadgets of training.